The Unwritten Rules for Doing Business in China

 Offer appropriate deference to senior partners.
 In Chinese culture, age demands great respect, so be sure to observe this hierarchy in the business setting.
 Not only should you greet people higher on the corporate chain with enormous politeness and people below you with a sense of authority, but in many cases you’re best only interacting with people on your same level.

 Be quick on your feet.
 A long-term goal is admirable, but as China is a country that’s constantly changing, you should keep your eye on a series of short-term prizes as well.
 You should be able to think fast and adapt, and never rely on a written contract.
 (They are viewed as merely symbolic in China, unenforceable and easily amended.)

 Keep multiple partners.
 They will all be able to keep tabs on each other, lessening the likelihood of you getting cheated.

 And above all, the best thing you can do to get a firm grasp on how business is done in China is to go and see it for yourself.
 Before you travel to China, though, be sure you have at least a beginner’s understanding of Chinese to help you get by.
-Take a look at our free online Chinese language level test, or send us an enquiry for to get information about our personalized courses!
+Send us an enquiry for to get information about our personalized courses!